 If home automation technologies allow controlling the quality of your air, how about automatic air cleaning?

 For instance, have you heard of Airmega devices?
 These are HEPA air purifiers that are smart enough to adapt to your apartment conditions and allow control via a mobile app or Alexa.
-Alternatives are Holmes Smart Air Purifier supporting IFTTT and the beautifully designed LG Signature series.
+Alternatives are the Holmes Smart Air Purifier supporting IFTTT and the beautifully designed LG Signature series.

 The industry of home automation keeps evolving rapidly so, of course, there are a lot more smart devices in the wild.
 Yet many of them still require our review to get recommended, while others — like smart frying pans and even hairbrushes — are so unusual we’ll cover them later in a separate article.
 Keep following us on social networks!